 When you pick up a novel of any given genre, you have certain expectations of what you’ll find, right?

-But when it comes to real-life kissing and Christian dating, fiction is not the example to follow.
+But for all you teenage lovers out there, when it comes to real-life Christian dating and kissing, fiction is not the example to follow.
 In fact, many myths surround the first kiss in fiction—and some are downright dangerous.

 In This Article